imeleges/REMA_Dubai/README.md

 	<sub>Area in sqft up to 4,500</sub>
 </p>

-On the diagram above difference in total areas is clearly visible, with just a minor overlap of 1700-2000 sqft for 2 and 3 bedroom apartments.
+On the diagram above difference in total areas is clearly visible, with just a minor overlap of 1,700-2,000 sqft for 2 and 3 bedroom apartments.

-Even though there're some studios with area above 750 sqft, still most of them are well apart from 1 bedroom apartments.

 <p align="center">
 	<img src="https://github.com/imeleges/REMA_Dubai/blob/main/img/all_bdr_area_boxplot.png?raw=true">
 	<sub>Area of each beadroom boxplot</sub>
 </p>

-...
+Even though there're some studios with area above 750 sqft, still most of them are well apart from 1 bedroom apartments.

 #### Bedrooms

+After all data preprocessing there's 4,802 listings left with total numbers for:

+- Studio: 435
+- 1 Bedroom: 1474
+- 2 Bedrooms: 1983
+- 3 Bedrooms: 832
+- 4 Bedrooms: 75
+- 5 Bedrooms: 3

 <p align="center">
 	<img src="https://github.com/imeleges/REMA_Dubai/blob/main/img/number_of_bdrs.png?raw=true">
 	<sub>Number of bedrooms</sub>
 </p>

-...
+**TOP-3** most listesd options would be for 2, 1 and then 3-bedroom apartments.
+For current tasks in this project on the next steps will be reviewed apartments for 1 and 2 bedrooms listings.

+### 1 Bedroom apartments

+#### Prices

 <p align="center">
 	<img src="https://github.com/imeleges/REMA_Dubai/blob/main/img/1bdr_prices_poxplot.png?raw=true">